Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 • WARNING – daily loss reached the warning threshold

-• Unlock Overall – clears the overall lock state (if allowed in inputs).
+• Unlock Overall – clears the current overall lock and activates a persistent overall override if you allowed it in inputs.

-The background color and STATE label change based on the current state (normal, warning, daily lock, overall lock), the same way on MT4 and MT5.
+The panel colors and badge text change automatically according to the current state, the same way on MT4 and MT5.

 4. How Prop Guardian thinks about risk